 The full announcement for the official Hogmanay celebration in Inverness has been made.

 2018 boasted Hò-rò, Skipinnish and Skerryvore for the showcase Inverness event, Red Hot Highland for Hogmanay 2018/19 follows the same popular approach.
+(If you are heading out to the event check out our article – Red Hot Highland Fling 2018/19 – 10 Things to Know.

 Opening the party will be The Trad Project who features Calum Jones, Euan MacPhail, Shannon Marley, Angus Montgomery and Donald Barker.
 They describe their music as “a set of driving, upbeat tunes, original songs and the odd traditional Scottish favourite”.
 You can see why they have been so popular over the summer festival season and are a perfect way to celebrate both Hogmanay and ‘Year of Young People’.